 IONM helps improve patient outcome by carefully assessing the functional status of nervous tissue, including spinal column tracts, eloquent brain regions, and peripheral nerve.
 This neurophysiologic information helps the surgeon perform a safer and sometimes more thorough procedure.

 Neuromonitorists are employed by large university hospitals and larger non-teaching hospitals.
 Neuromonitoring is also provided to smaller community hospitals regionally or nationally by companies that specialize in this field.
-The demand for qualified neuromonitorists is very high, and current average salaries are between $60,000 and $70,000/year.
+The demand for qualified neuromonitorists is very high.

 In addition to their clinical work in the operating room, neuromonitorists can use their degree as a stepping stone into medical school, research, or a career in health care management.